TOP ＞ About Us ＞ Management ＞ Partners

 Mr. Kodama, a Japanese Certified Public Accountant, holds a Bachelor of Commerce from Keio University and completed London Business School CFP.
 Advisor to the Nuclear Damage Compensation and Decommissioning Facilitation Corporation (NDF).

 Jun Matsumoto has specialized in transportation and tourism industries at IGPI and has led various business growth and turnaround projects.
-He is the CEO of Michinori Holdings, Inc., the President of Northern Iwate Transportation, Inc., and Jodogahama Park Hotel, Inc. He is also the Chairman of Fukushima Transportation, Inc., Ibaraki Transportation Co., Ltd., Kanto Transportation, Inc., Aizu Bus Co., Ltd. and Shonan Monorail Co., Ltd. He was previously Managing Director at IRCJ, where he led turnaround projects at Kyushu Industrial Transportation, Kanto Transportation, Aviva and Tsumatubishi.
-Prior to joining IRCJ, he worked for Japan Leasing and served as general manager.
-He also managed investment activities at GMAC Japan.
+He is the Group CEO of Michinori Holdings, Inc., and the President of Northern Iwate Transportation, Inc., and The Park Hotel Jodogahama, Inc. He is also the Chairman of Fukushima Transportation, Inc., Ibaraki Transportation Co., Ltd., Kanto Transportation, Inc., Aizu Bus Co., Ltd., Shonan Monorail Co., Ltd., Toya Transportation, Inc. and Hitachi Electric Railway & Transport Service.
+He was previously Managing Director at IRCJ, where he led turnaround projects for transportation companies and a department store.
+Prior to joining IRCJ, he managed investment activities at GMAC Japan.

 He graduated from Sophia University, Faculty of Law.
-Member of Reconstruction Promotion Committee, Reconstruction Agency.
+He is a member of Reconstruction Promotion Committee, Reconstruction Agency Japan.

 While with ChuoAoyama Audit Corporation, Ms. Mochizuki was engaged in statutory auditing and internal auditing for major listed companies, IPO preparation support, etc. After joining IGPI, with an emphasis on the manufacturing and internet media industries, she has been involved in management planning and execution support for revitalization and new business development projects, due diligence, M&A advisory, etc.